-At the beginning of this month Instagram announced the testing of a new feature, in collaboration with 20 retailers.
-They can attach price tags and “Shop now” links to their image posts, allowing customers to buy these products instantly.
-If you are in the US right now and you have an iPhone in your pocket, you might be one of the selected people who has access to the feature.
+At the beginning of this month, Instagram announced the testing of a new feature, in collaboration with 20 retailers.
+They can attach price tags and “Shop Now” links to their image posts, allowing customers to buy these products instantly.
+If you are in the US right now and you have an iPhone in your pocket, you might be one of the selected people who have access to the feature.
 (I checked, but I wasn’t lucky)

 If you’re not one of the chosen ones that can see this on Instagram, you can still get an idea of how this feature work, by watching this short video:

 Right now we don’t know for sure if Instagram will roll out this feature publicly.
 It depends on the results of the experiment, but we keep our fingers crossed because this sounds like a great idea.

 The other visual social platform, Pinterest, has proven to be a fantastic tool for driving sales.
 Apart from Facebook, it’s the most effective social channel in sending people to online vendors.
 This is one of the reasons why I’m expecting taggable products to have the same effect.

 I can already imagine some ways publishers could be using this to monetize their Instagram accounts.
 Here are some ideas: